-My name is Sharon and I am a Licensed Professional Counselor with over 15 years of experience.
+My name is Sharon and I am a Licensed Clinical Mental Health Counselor with over 20 years of experience.
 My educational background includes degrees in Agency Counseling (M.S.) and History (B.S) from North Carolina Agricultural and Technical State University.

 My approach to therapy is person centered combined with cognitive behavior therapy and mindfulness practices.
 I offer counseling and health coaching services to individuals and groups.
 I have experience providing individual, family and group therapy, for those struggling with a variety of mental health issues.
-I also hold an A.C.E. fitness nutrition specialty certification.
+I am also an A.C.E. certified health coach.
 I am committed to healthier living and believe one of the best ways to approach this is through walk and talk therapy.
 I encourage clients to move beyond the office setting and take our sessions outside for a walk when possible.

 I enjoy giving back to my community and serving as a volunteer Mental Health Disaster Therapist with the American Red Cross, assisting families and individuals in crisis.
 I am member of the American Counseling Association and an active member of Delta Sigma Theta Sorority.

 I enjoy golf, swimming and participating in local races including 5ks and half marathons.
 I live in the Triangle area with my husband and son.